Optimizing Estimators of Squared Calibration Errors in Classification: A Mean-Squared Error Risk for Calibration Estimators

 \subsubsection{Calibration-Evaluation Pipeline}

 In general, we cannot expect to find $h^*$.
-However, the empirical risk allows us to find a parametrized $h_{\theta, \eta}$ close to $h^*$, where $\theta$ denote its parameters and $\eta$ its hyperparameters.
-Consequently, similar to how traditional machine learning works, we need a training-validation-test split to achieve unbiased estimation of the calibration error once we optimized $h_{\theta, \eta}$.
-Specifically, we use a training set to find $\theta_{\operatorname{tr}}$ and a validation set to find $\eta_{\operatorname{val}}$.
+However, the empirical risk allows us to find a $\hat{h}_{\eta} \in H_\eta$ close to $h^*$, where $H_\eta$ is a model class with hyperparameter $\eta \in \Theta$ and search space $\Theta$.
+Examples for $\eta$ are the number of bins in Equation~(\ref{def:tce2_est}) or the bandwidth in Equation~(\ref{def:cce_kde_est}).
+Consequently, similar to traditional machine learning, we need a training-validation-test split to achieve a debiased estimation of the calibration error once we optimized $\eta$.
+Specifically, we use a training set to fit $\hat{h}_{\eta}$ and a validation set to find an optimal $\eta_{\operatorname{val}}$.
 The final calibration estimate is then computed by

+where $D_{\operatorname{te}}$ is the test set of size $n_{\operatorname{te}}$, and $\widehat{\operatorname{CE}}_2$ is representative for different notions of calibration.
+We may also use multiple training and validation sets via cross-validation, similar to conventional hyperparameter optimization \citep{bischl2023hyperparameter}.
+Our proposed pipeline for estimating the calibration error of a classifier via cross-validation is presented in Algorithm~\ref{alg:cal_eval_pipeline}.
+The algorithm mimics hyperparameter optimization of a conventional machine learning model \citep{bischl2023hyperparameter}.
+Consequently, using our pipeline also implies a computational complexity of $O \left( k \lvert \Theta \rvert \right)$, where $k$ is the number of folds in cross-validation.
+In comparison, using a default hyperparameter, as in \citep{guo2017calibration} or \citep{minderer2021revisiting}, has $O (1)$ complexity since no optimization happens.

-where $\mathcal{D}_{\operatorname{te}}$ is the test set of size $n_{\operatorname{te}}$, and $\widehat{\operatorname{CE}}_2$ is representative for different notions of calibration.
-We might also use multiple training, validation and test sets via (nested) cross validation.
-In that case, we average the results of the calibration estimation functions fitted in each fold. \begin{remark} We encourage to never compare the test set risk of different calibration estimation functions, since this would put a bias on the final calibration estimation.
-Neglecting this is equivalent to selecting an optimal classifier based on the test accuracy in a classification task. \end{remark}
+\begin{remark} We recommend not comparing the holdout test set risk of different calibration estimation functions since this would put a bias on the final calibration estimation.
+Neglecting this is similar to selecting an optimal classifier based on the test accuracy in a classification task. \end{remark}

+In this section, we have established our optimization and evaluation pipeline based on calibration estimation functions.
+Next, we show how already existing calibration error estimators used in the literature can be framed as calibration estimation functions.